lynnfaraday/aresmush.com/tutorials/manage/roles.md

 4. Set permissions on the Apps forum using `forum/readroles <roles>` and `forum/writeroles <roles>`.

 {% note %}
 Numerous commands are locked to characters with the 'approved' role as a defense against trolls.
-Full-fledged admins automatically count as approved, but you'll need to assign the 'approved' role to your other staff manually using <code>role/add &lt;name&gt;=approved</code>.
-You should also mark them as player bits with the <code>playerbit</code> command so they don’t show up on the character gallery.
+Full-fledged admins automatically count as approved, but you'll need to assign the 'approved' role to your other staff manually using `role/add <name>=approved`.
+You should also mark them as player bits with the `playerbit` command so they don’t show up on the character gallery.
 {% endnote %}

 ## Using Permissions in Code